Project engagement page

-The City of Calgary is conducting a transportation corridor study of 50 Avenue S.W., between Crowchild Trail and 14A Street.
-In 2009, it was reclassified as a Parkway under the Calgary Transportation Plan.
-This corridor study will result in a new design for 50 Avenue S.W. that will support all types of transportation, improve the look of the corridor and create a plan for future construction.
+The City of Calgary recently conducted a transportation corridor study of 50 Avenue S.W., between Crowchild Trail and 14A Street S.W.
+In 2009 it was reclassified as a Parkway under the Calgary Transportation Plan.
+The objectives of this study were to identify current issues and concerns with 50 Avenue S.W. and provide short-term and long-term recommendations for future improvements to retrofit the corridor to Parkway standards.

 50 Avenue S.W. provides access to the residential communities of Altadore, Garrison Woods and North Glenmore Park.
 It also connects people to schools and destinations such as the Glenmore Athletic Park, River Park and Sandy Beach.
 As a result, it is well-used by people who walk, bike, take transit and drive.